 Boston Public had an incident from a previous episode's Aesop altered to fit the Aesop of the current ep.
 An academically-overachieving girl suffers a stress-related panic attack meant to open Lauren Davis' eyes to the intense pressure she puts on her students with her Death Glare, high standards and stern attitude.
 In the next episode, which is about students using performance-enhancing drugs, the hospitalized student is revealed to have been on a Ritalin-esque drug that caused her attack.
 Lauren still struggled with it in later storylines but the girl's speech to Lauren about how her students really see her falls flat.
 Furthermore, it's implied that the teacher's techniques work.

-"Beer Bad" is notorious for its Anviliciousness, but its message also just doesn't work.
-The reason the beer caused the problem is because someone tampered with it.
+"Beer Bad" has an anti-alcohol Aesop, But the reason the beer caused the problem is because someone tampered with it.
 The plot would not change in any way if the beverage were soda.
-The moral, if there is one, is "Don't accept food or drink from people who hate you," or possibly "Be polite to waiters and bartenders, because if they snap they can totally mess you up."
-Which aren't actually bad lessons, albeit a little situational.
-But as for the beer, the intended moral target?
-Foamy.
 In fact, the episode was made to procure funding from the anti-alcohol lobby, who then noticed the broken message and refused to pay up.